 The flaky sea salt is fine to skip as well if you don’t have flaky sea salt or don’t feel like adding that portion.

 Classic shortbread cookies recipe upgraded with toffee pieces and dipped in dark chocolate with a sprinkling of flaky sea salt.

 - 1/3 cup firmly packed brown sugar

 - 1/2 cup chilled unsalted butter, cut into 1/2″ pieces

 - 1/4 cup toffee (SKOR) pieces

-- Flaky sea salt to sprinkle on chocolate
+- 1 tsp flaky sea salt to sprinkle on chocolate optional

-- Place flour, brown sugar, cornstarch, and salt in a food processor and blend briefly to combine.
-Place butter pieces in the food processor and pulse until mixture resembles a fine meal.
+Place flour, brown sugar, cornstarch, and salt in a food processor and blend briefly to combine.
+Place butter pieces and vanilla in the food processor and pulse until mixture resembles a fine meal.
 Add toffee pieces and briefly pulse until mixed through.

-- Transfer the dough to a large piece of wax paper and top with another sheet of wax paper.
+Transfer the dough to a large piece of wax paper and top with another sheet of wax paper.
 The dough at this point is extremely crumbly.
-Fold the dough over onto itself 2-3 times so that the butter melts a bit and brings the dough together.
+Fold the dough over onto itself 2-3 times in the wax paper so that the butter melts a bit and brings the dough together.
 Roll dough out until 1/4" thick*.

-- Bake cookies until just starting to colour, about 17-20 minutes.
-Let cool for a few minutes then transfer to a wire rack to cool completely.
+Bake cookies until just starting to colour, about 8-15 minutes.
+Let cool for 5 minutes then transfer to a wire rack to cool completely.